-- (2)(a) For the purposes of funding students enrolled in the college in the high school program in accordance with subsection (1) of this section, college in the high school is defined as a dual credit program located on a high school campus or in a high school environment in which a high school student is able to earn both high school and postsecondary credit by completing postsecondary level courses with a passing grade. - (b) Running start is defined as a dual credit program where course sections and programs must be open for registration to matriculated students at the participating institution of higher education as defined in RCW 28B.10.016, in which a high school student is able to earn both high school and postsecondary credit by completing postsecondary level courses with a passing grade.
-This definition does not apply to a course consisting solely of high school students offered at a high school campus. - (3) College in the high school programs may include both academic and career and technical education. - (4) College in the high school programs shall each be governed by a local contract between the district and the participating institution of higher education, in compliance with the ((guidelines adopted by the superintendent of public instruction, the state board for community and technical colleges, and the public baccalaureate institutions))rules adopted by the superintendent of public instruction under this section. - $((\frac{3}{3}))(5)$ The college in the high school program must include 29 the provisions in this subsection. - 30 (a) The high school and participating institution of higher 31 education together shall define the criteria for student eligibility.
-32 ((The institution of higher education may charge tuition fees to 33 participating students.)) - (b) ((School districts shall report no student for more than one full-time equivalent including college in the high school courses)) In lieu of tuition and fees as defined in RCW 28B.15.020 and services and activities fees as defined in RCW 28B.15.041, the student's school district shall transmit to the participating institution of higher education as defined in RCW 28B.10.016 and 28B.07.020 an amount per credit for each full-time equivalent student.
+- (2)(a) For the purposes of funding students enrolled in the college in the high school program in accordance with subsection (1) of this section, college in the high school is defined as a dual credit program located on a high school campus or in a high school environment in which a high school student is able to earn both high school and postsecondary credit by completing postsecondary level courses with a passing grade. - (b) Running start is defined as a dual credit program that occurs in a college or university environment, which may include programs located on the campus or teaching center of an institution of higher education as defined in RCW 28B.10.016, or offered online by an institution of higher education as defined in RCW 28B.10.016, in which a high school student is able to earn both high school and postsecondary credit by completing postsecondary level courses with a passing grade. - (3) College in the high school programs may include both academic and career and technical education. - (4) College in the high school programs shall each be governed by a local contract between the district and the participating institution of higher education, in compliance with the ((guidelines adopted by the superintendent of public instruction, the state board for community and technical colleges, and the public baccalaureate institutions)) rules adopted by the superintendent of public instruction under this section. - $((\frac{3}{3}))$ (5) The college in the high school program must include the provisions in this subsection. - 30 (a) The high school and participating institution of higher 31 education together shall define the criteria for student eligibility.
+32 ((The institution of higher education may charge tuition fees to 33 participating students.)) - (b) ((School districts shall report no student for more than one full-time equivalent including college in the high school courses))

+In lieu of tuition and fees as defined in RCW 28B.15.020 and services and activities fees as defined in RCW 28B.15.041, the student's school district shall transmit to the participating institution of higher education as defined in RCW 28B.10.016 and 28B.07.020 an amount per credit for each full-time equivalent student.
 The superintendent of public instruction shall consult with participating institutions of higher education and the state board for community and technical colleges on the calculation and distribution of the funds.